You have a big problem.

 - Use aggregators to claim and verify your business.
 Aggregators like Yext create listings in dozens of key directories and social networks like Foursquare, YP, CitySearch and more.

 - Complete your profile.
 Add hours of operation, contact details, phone numbers, your website address – anything customers need to work with your business.

 - Be a consistent creator.
 Create local content, reach out to local, high traffic publications.
 Pitch content to them.
 Use an irresistible offer to lure readers back to your site.
 Publish a podcast.
 Approach talk radio shows as a guest.
 Pitch a Q&A column to up-and-coming sites.

 Did you catch the secret to local search?

 Make it a habit to give potential clients your best.
 Give them high quality education and clear information consistently.
 Use the platform provided by well known brands to win new clients quickly.
 Give your agency or your team, the data they need to answer your client’s subconscious question.

 What kind of lawyer are you?

 Local search provides your clients with the answer.
-Your clients know they don’t know the law.
-They can’t tell you and your competitors apart.
-They’re vulnerable, they’re lost and they know it.
+Your clients know they don’t know the law, they can’t tell you and your competitors apart.
+They’re vulnerable, they’re lost, and they know it.
 Give your clients the credibility and outcome markers they need.

-Exceptional content in the form of education and information.
-Do this for clients consistently, and they’ll reward you with more attention and more business than you can handle.
-Your client needs are exceptionally simple.
+Provide them with exceptional content in the form of education and information.
+Do this for clients consistently, and they’ll reward you with more attention and more business than you can handle. .

 Don’t tell clients you can do this for them.
 Show them clearly.
-They’re simple, naive and occasionally unrealistic.
+They’re simple, inexperienced, and occasionally unrealistic.
 What’s worse, they know it.
 They need your help.